Aloo wadi

 1tspn Corriander powder

-1 big lemon size ball of tamarind pulp
+1 big lemon size ball of

 ½ cup Jaggery